 So what you’re actually getting when you download an email newsletter template is basic code that you can tweak in your favorite code editor to reflect your specific needs.
 Or files that you can upload to your email service provider to use in conjunction with their email builder.

 If that sounds a bit too labor intensive or unnecessarily complicated, I wouldn’t disagree with you.
-If you’re using a service like MailChimp with its own drag and drop email template builder then the process I described above becomes sort of like building your own HTML website when you could be using Divi’s builder instead.
+If you’re using a service like MailChimp with its own drag and drop email template builder then the process I described above becomes sort of like building your own HTML website when you could be using Divi and its builder instead.

 However, those services will not be the optimal solution for everyone.
 And some will simply want a different design than they are able to achieve within that environment, but can get through a template.
 And still others may be interested in learning how to use (or even create) these templates from a development standpoint.